QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/clocks.rst

 So far, the constraint on HSOSC is to be a multiple of 4096000 Hz.

-With simple varitions in HSOSC to get unique SPI1M clocks, we can see that:
+With simple variations in HSOSC to get unique SPI1M clocks, we can see that:

 - | HSOSC = 4096000 Hz
   | C02 DIV = 1